 Working Set: The amount of RAM memory that is being used by Ocularis Client.
-A warning message will appear when a set limit of memory used is reached.
+A warning message will appear when a set limit of memory used is reached when running the 32-bit Ocularis Client.

 The default for 32-bit operating systems is 1.9GB (1,945 MB).
 For 64-bit operating systems the default is 3 GB (3,072 MB).